 Effortlessly Beautiful Floors with KleanSTONE

-Our products extend the lifespan of your flooring with powerful, effective cleaning that is gentle enough to use every day and perfect for floors in your home or business, inside and out.
+Our products extend the lifespan of your quarry tile flooring with powerful, effective cleaning that is gentle enough to use every day and perfect for floor tile in your home or business, inside and out.

 Further Reading on the KleanSTONE Blog: